iammar99/nextJS_learning/README.md

   Sequential: requests in a component tree are dependent on each other.
 This can lead to longer loading times.

   `Look for code in (Data fetching) > posts-sequntially`

+## Lecture No 71
+  -  Parallel Data Fetching
+  <br

+  **Parallel**: requests in a route are eagerly initiated and will load data at the same time.
+This reduces the total time it takes to load data.

+  `Look for code in (Data fetching) > user-parallel`